What we know about the coronavirus cases in the US - Local News 8

 He’s in stable condition, said Dr. George Diaz, the man’s physician and an infectious disease expert.
 He’ll undergo additional testing until he’s no longer contagious.

-A woman in her 60s was diagnosed a few days after she returned from Wuhan on January 13.
-She’s in stable condition and “doing well” after undergoing treatment, Chicago Department of Public Health Commissioner Dr. Allison Arwardy said.
+A woman in her 60s in Chicago was diagnosed a few days after she returned from Wuhan on January 13.
+She’s in stable condition and “doing quite well,” her doctors said.

 She’ll stay in the hospital to control the infection.